manavmanocha/comprodls-sdk/README.md

 ```

-Following is sample code to post a message in a product feed:
+Sample code to post a message in a product feed:
 ```
 /***
 * Posts a message in product feed